Paul10FC/Gh-actions-course/Readme.md

-This is a Github project for the course that I taking called Github Actions Course
+This is a Github project for the course that I'm taking called Github Actions Course